Chart Color Schemes

 Oyster Harbour Estate

 Master-planned residential community in Albany, WA, overlooking Oyster Harbour and Kalgan River.
 Features landscaped public open spaces, man-made lakes, playgrounds, and pedestrian pathways.
 The development is a joint venture that includes a commitment to social housing and fibre to home technology.
-Lot releases are ongoing, with a recent release of 19 lots in late 2024.
-Construction of these recently released lots is well underway, with titles anticipated in early 2025.
+Stage 8B with 19 lots was released in late 2024 and all lots are now under offer or sold.
+Construction of these lots was completed by end of 2024 with titles anticipated in early 2025.
+When complete, the estate will provide up to 1,899 residential homesites across multiple stages.

 South Regional TAFE - Albany Trade Workshop